PGx01 series

 • electronic control unit.

 The purpose of the OPG module is to generate parametric superfluorescence (PS).
 Spectral properties of the PS are determined by the properties of a nonlinear crystal and usually vary with the generated wavelength.
-In order to produce narrowband radiation, the output from OPG is narrowed by LNS down to 6 cm⁻¹ and then used to seed OPA.

 Output wavelength tuning is achieved by changing the angle of the nonlinear crystal(s) and grating.
 To ensure exceptional wavelength reproducibility, computerized control unit driven precise stepper motors rotate the nonlinear crystals and diffraction grating.
 Nonlinear crystal temperature stabilization ensures long‑term stability of the output radiation wavelength.